Medically reviewed by Drugs.com. Last updated on June 23, 2020.

 Use the smallest possible amount of Lipiodol according to the anatomical area to be visualized.

 Using aseptic technique inject Lipiodol into the endometrial cavity with fluoroscopic control.
 Inject increments of 2 mL of Lipiodol until tubal patency is determined; stop the injection if patient develops excessive discomfort.
-Re-image after 24 hours to establish whether Lipiodol has entered the peritoneal cavity.
+The total volume to be injected depends on the

 Inject Lipiodol into a lymphatic vessel under radiologic guidance to prevent inadvertent venous administration or intravasation.